aliakter/login_registration_app/README.md

 A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point and end point project UI

 ![Screenshot (95)](https://user-images.githubusercontent.com/107292843/209472711-76de2664-b546-48e2-afb2-ca279f9687b1.png)